 Some morning moments:

-* WHY DIDN'T SKIP RUTHERFORD THINK OF THIS?
-An item in D magazine reports that the director the George W. Bush Presidential Library being built in Dallas is using free chicken pot pie ($4.99 typically) from the Highland Park Cafeteria to lure people to a program on the coming facility.
+* WHY DIDN’T SKIP RUTHERFORD THINK OF THIS?
+An item in D magazine reports that the director of the George W. Bush Presidential Library being built in Dallas is using free chicken pot pie ($4.99 typically) from the Highland Park Cafeteria to lure people to a program on the coming facility.
+W loves the pot pie apparently.
+Franke’s and free eggplant casserole anyone?
+I’d go to a goat roping for a free bucket of it.